-ART-033 Introduction to Digital Pre-Press 1 hour lecture, 2 hours seminar-practicum
+ART-033 Introduction to Digital Pre-Press

-Advisory: ART 10, ART 12, ART 48 and ART 55
+Advisory: ART 10, 12, 48 and 55

 Studies and practice in full preparation of reproducible art, with special emphasis on the practical and technical requirements of working with the art director, the client, the illustrator or photographer, and the printer.
 Studies and practice in the computer-based and aesthetic skills necessary to obtain employment in this professional field.
 Emphasis will be on the exacting industrial standards that must be met in attitude, procedures, materials, presentation and results.
 Instruction is computer-based.
 LR